ntjandra/ntjandra.github.io/projects/SuppCheck.md

 Git

 ## Result: At CruzHacks SuppCheck won two awards

 - **Second Place** in **Health Hack** category
 ![](/assets/img/SuppCheck/CruzHacksWin.jpg)
 - **Runner-up** for **Best Use of Google Cloud**

-# After the Hackathon
+## After the Hackathon

-## We were invited by SCWorks to present our application
+We were invited by SCWorks to present our application

 ![](/assets/img/SuppCheck/SCWorks.png)
 We applied to the Monterey Bay Startup Challenge to bring this idea to the next level, seeking funding, investments, and financial advisors.
 Unfortunately we weren't able to secure funding and halted production on March 2020 to focus more on our studies.

 ## Future

 As of June 19, 2020 we slowly picked this back up as a hobby to bring it back as a mobile app.
 Check us out on [Github](https://github.com/dref11/SuppCheck/)!

-# Status:
+## Status

 Project Ended at Stage 2.